ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 layout: default
 title: The balanced organization
 categories: thoughts
 abstract: The agile manifesto defines a collobaration culture.
-But what if your current environment culture is not collaborative?
+But what if your current environment is not collaborative?
 This article describes alternatives to go ahead into the agile direction.
 ---
 For those of us being part of the agile movement, many consider a collaboration culture as a worthwile goal for any organization and even further assume this goal is shared by the members of those organizations.